enthought/enable/docs/source/kiva_tutorial/tutorial.rst

   :height: 400

 As you may have noticed, most of the code for drawing the Ammeter and the Voltmeter was effectively the same.
 Sometimes it is useful to work with an independent path instance as opposed to specifically messing with the current path of the graphics context.
 This brings us to the notion of CompiledPaths, which we will now use to draw the resistors.
 As you can see the path for each resistor will be exactly the same.
-Rather than moving our coordinate system around to each location and redrawing the same path at each location, we will instead define the path using a CompiledPath and draw at each of the various desired locations using the :py:meth:`draw_path_at_points` method.
+Rather than moving our coordinate system around to each location and redrawing the same path at each location, we will instead define the path using a :class:CompiledPath and draw at each of the various desired locations using the :py:meth:`draw_path_at_points` method.
 To do this we instantiate a :class:`CompiledPath`, and then define our path just as we would with the graphics context's current path.
 The interface uses the same :ref:`kiva_path_functions`.
 Finally, we can simply call :py:meth:`draw_path_at_points` passing in the locations we want to draw the path, our compiled path, and the drawing mode.